 - thermal comfort levels

 - internal and external views onto nature

-- the use of natural materials textures, patterns and colours
+- the use of natural materials, textures, patterns and colours

 - the incorporation of recuperative spaces

-- aesthetic environment with brand recognition
+- aesthetic environments with brand recognition

 - psychological and physiological effects of the space